bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 is known.

 ### Composite Values

+A simple data type is equivalent to the corresponding 1-tuple notation.

 #### Tuples _(Product Types)_
 Composite values (often loosely equated with records or structs) are declared as